FWinkler79/SpringCloudPlatform/README.md

 Project `config-server` is a Spring Boot application that acts as a central configuration server.
 It uses [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/reference/html/#_spring_cloud_config_server) to serve configurations that are stored in a [GitHub repository](https://github.com/FWinkler79/SpringCloudPlatform-Configs).

+- Starts up first
+- Has its own configurations (not loaded from github)
+- Uses Zipkin / Sleuth to report tracing information.
+- Is a Eureka client, i.e. registers itself with service registry.
+  BUT: only later, since service-registry depends on configs served by config-server.

 # Service Registry

 This project was created with [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/reference/html/#_spring_cloud_config_server) using the following dependencies: